danschultz/frappe/README.md

 ## Learning More

 Definitely take a look at the API [documentation], and play around with some of the [examples].
 It's also worth checking out [BaconJS] and [RxJS].
-They're both mature FRP libraries, and offer some great resourses on the subject.
+They're both mature FRP libraries, and offer some great resources on the subject.

 ## Running Tests